el-davo/lottery-api/README.md

 [![Build Status](https://travis-ci.org/el-davo/lottery-api.svg?branch=master)](https://travis-ci.org/el-davo/lottery-api)

+### About

+This project is built with node.js and is using loopback.
+For more information on loopback please check out the link - http://loopback.io/

 ### Installation

 It is recommended to use yarn for installation, If you are not aware of yarn then please see here https://github.com/yarnpkg/yarn